Quick Guide to Cape Kiwanda

 ADA access: Not beyond the observation deck next to the boat ramp.

 Basic directions: From Pacific City Beach, head north and take the sandy path up the south side of Cape Kiwanda.
 Follow the fences to explore the safe areas, including several excellent viewpoints.
 The sinkhole is at the northwest corner of the headland.
-You can’t miss it if you keep following the fences.
+You can’t miss it.

 On the trail:

-Continue along the fence while you take in the views of the Pacific Ocean and distant Cape Lookout to the north.
+Continue along the fence while you take in the views of the Pacific Ocean.
+Cape Lookout is to the north.
 Watch for seabirds flying overhead and resting on the rocks.
 Listen for the eerie whistling sound of the wind blowing through caves and crevices in the cliffs.

-Before long, you’ll see the caution tape that surrounds the sinkhole.
-Take your time admiring this deep and growing pit from behind the tape.
-You’ll also notice the dramatic channel just to the north where erosion separated some stone from the headland to form a large sea stack.
+Before long, you’ll be at the sinkhole.
+Take your time admiring this deep and growing pit from behind the fence, which might be mostly covered by sand.
+Only the top railing was visible during my last visit.
+You’ll see a dramatic channel just to the north where erosion separated some sandstone from the headland to form a large sea stack.
 When you’re ready, return the way you came.

 The return journey